 A.S.M.B.

 The Association of Southern Maryland Beekeepers (ASMB) is a non-profit organization in Southern Maryland that offers support to beekeepers and education to the public about the mighty honeybee.
-Our mission is to assist beekeepers in our region with new skills and knowledge and to help them become the very best at the art of keeping bees.
+Our aim is to assist beekeepers in our region with new skills and knowledge and to help them become the very best at the art of keeping bees.
 Our mission is to educate the public about honey bees, and their importance in our ecosystem.
 We achieve these goals through outreach, education, and volunteer opportunities throughout the community.

 The Board of Directors 2024